dgrosenblatt/authentication-flow-server/README.md

 https://hexdocs.pm/phoenix/heroku.html

-(Most or all of the "Making our Project ready for Heroku" section will already be done)
+Most or all of the "Making our Project ready for Heroku" section will already be done.

+Note that all the config variables listed below in the "From the heroku dashboard" section will need to be added.

 #### From the heroku dashboard